galaxyproject/training-material/topics/data-science/tutorials/data-manipulation-olympics-viz-r/tutorial.md

 In addition to `theme_bw()`, which changes the plot background to white, `ggplot2` comes with several other themes which can be useful to quickly change the look of your visualization.
-The complete list of themes is available at [https://ggplot2.tidyverse.org/reference/ggtheme.html](https://ggplot2.tidyverse.org/reference/ggtheme.html). `theme_minimal()` and
+The complete list of themes is [documented in the ggthemes reference](https://ggplot2.tidyverse.org/reference/ggtheme.html). `theme_minimal()` and
 `theme_light()` are popular, and `theme_void()` can be useful as a starting point to create a new hand-crafted theme.